 The essays tend to be disconnected and give the impression of jumping over different debates at the same time.
 The author is fond of quoting to show the Indianness of Muslims through the same framework of discriminations which are extended against them.The book can be criticized mainly for giving glimpses of upper-class Muslims of central and northern India but it should also be seen as an attempt to write about Muslims beyond prejudices.

-Sabah Hussain has a PhD in Political Science, Jamia Millia Islamia, New Delhi.
+Sabah Hussain is a Ph.D candidate at the Department of Political Science, Jamia Millia Islamia, New Delhi